WABJ

-WBZV (1490 AM, "NewsTalk 1490") is a commercial AM radio station broadcasting a talk radio format.
-Licensed to Adrian, Michigan, it is owned by Bud Walters, with the license held by Southeast Michigan Media, Inc. The radio studios and offices are on West Maumee Avenue in Adrian, shared with sister station 95.3 WQTE "Q-95 Country."
+WABJ (1490 AM, "NewsTalk 1490") is a commercial radio station licensed to Adrian, Michigan, United States, and featuring a talk radio format. it is owned by Bud Walters, with the license held by Southeast Michigan Media, Inc. The radio studios and offices are on West Maumee Avenue in Adrian.

-WBZV's power is 1,000 watts non-directional.
-The transmitter is on East Siena Heights Drive in Adrian, near Race Track Road and the Lenawee County Fairgrounds.
+WABJ's transmitter is sited on East Siena Heights Drive in Adrian, near Race Track Road and the Lenawee County Fairgrounds.